uccmisl/godash/README.md

 "logs" - will contain the debug logs if "debug" is set to on.
 This folder will also contain the header information for all segments across all of the MPD urls, if "getHeaders" is set to on.
 Note: if getHeaders is set to "on", the headers will be downloaded to the log folder, then the script will auto-run, to re-call the clients with the requested algorithm.

-test_goDASH.py has been tested with up to 50 goDASH clients with no loss in output logs content.
+test_goDASH.py has been tested with up to 50 goDASH clients with no loss in output log content